aws-ia/terraform-aws-rds-aurora/README.md

 `cd deploy/new_vpc` or `cd deploy/existing_vpc`

-7. From the deploy directory, initialize the module.
+7. Initialize the deploy directory.

 `terraform init`

-8. From the deploy directory, run `terraform apply`.
+8. To start a Terraform run using the configuraiton files in your deploy directory, use the following command:

+`terraform apply`.

 ### Remote execution using Terraform Cloud
 @TODO Insert link to Terraform Cloud Deployment walk through